Best Web Scraping APIs for Twitter/X: July 2026 Benchmark

 pprint(data)

-importjsonfromparselimportSelector# webscrapingapi has a Python SDK but it's not great, use httpx instead:# `pip install httpx`importhttpx# create an API client instanceclient=httpx.Client(timeout=180)# create scrape function that returns HTML parser for a given URLdefscrape(url:str,country:str="",render_js=False,headers:dict=None)->Selector:api_result=client.get(url,headers=headers,params={"url":url,"api_key":"YOUR API KEY",# NOTE: add your API KEY here!"timeout":60_000,"render_js":"False","url":"https://x.com/CLondoner92/status/2048089719502786834","method":"GET",},)assertapi_result.status_code==200,api_result.reason_phrasereturnSelector(api_result.text)url="https://twitter.com/XCreators/status/1770093017506189440"selector=scrape(url,render_js=True,country="US")# Twitter can be parsed using css selectors and data-testid attributesviews,reposts,quotes,likes,bookmarks,*_=selector.css('[data-testid=app-text-transition-container] span::text').getall()data={"tweet":selector.css("[data-testid=tweetText] ::text").get(),"views":views,"reposts":reposts,"quotes":quotes,"likes":likes,"bookmarks":bookmarks,}frompprintimportpprintpprint(data)
+importjsonfromparselimportSelector# webscrapingapi has a Python SDK but it's not great, use httpx instead:# `pip install httpx`importhttpx# create an API client instanceclient=httpx.Client(timeout=180)# create scrape function that returns HTML parser for a given URLdefscrape(url:str,country:str="",render_js=False,headers:dict=None)->Selector:api_result=client.get("https://api.webscrapingapi.com/v2",# the target url is passed as a parameter belowheaders=headers,params={"url":url,"api_key":"YOUR API KEY",# NOTE: add your API KEY here!"timeout":60_000,"render_js":render_jsorFalse,"method":'GET',},)assertapi_result.status_code==200,api_result.reason_phrasereturnSelector(api_result.text)url="https://twitter.com/XCreators/status/1770093017506189440"selector=scrape(url,render_js=True,country="US")# Twitter can be parsed using css selectors and data-testid attributesviews,reposts,quotes,likes,bookmarks,*_=selector.css('[data-testid=app-text-transition-container] span::text').getall()data={"tweet":selector.css("[data-testid=tweetText] ::text").get(),"views":views,"reposts":reposts,"quotes":quotes,"likes":likes,"bookmarks":bookmarks,}frompprintimportpprintpprint(data)

 Output$ python twitter_scraper.py